 "Benefits" are also covered by article 2, section 4, re.
 "Support".
 For example, it would be considered a benefit for a Patient Organisation if the Patient Organisation receives information about illness and / or health from a pharmaceutical company.

-Any contact from a pharmaceutical company that entails a value for a Patient Organisation, etc., is covered by the Patient Organisation Code.
+Collaboration that entails a value for a Patient Organisation, etc., is covered by the Patient Organisation Code.